mohammababaee/link_shortner/README.md

 ### MongoDB

-First, I decided to use MongoDB because:
+I decided to use MongoDB because:

 1. We have more reads than writes (likely around a 50:1 ratio).
 2. We don't have complicated relationships, and we only have two main databases, as shown in the picture above.